keycloak/keycloak-community/design/validation-spi.md

 - Extensibility
 There should be support for built-in as well as user provided validations.
-The new SPI should be easy to extend.
+The new SPI should be easy to extend, most custom validations should only need one implementation class.
 Developers should be able to provide reusable custom validation logic components.

 - Versatility
-Validations should be flexible and offer support for parameterization.
+Validations should be flexible and should support validatation of simple values and complex objects.
-There should be a way to check if the parameterization for a validation is valid.
+It should be possible to parameterize validation executions.
+Additionally there should be a way to check if the parameterization for a validation is valid.
-Validations should be composable.
-It should be possible to access other validations from with a validation.
-It should be possible to validate simple values according as well as complex objects.
+Validations should be composable and it should be possible to access other validations from with a validation.

 ## Considered Options